-Below are examples of work done by traders who were not professionally qualified to undertake the work, Thankfully BMEEA members were called upon to fix the work before too much damage.
+Below are examples of work done by traders who were not professionally qualified to undertake the work, Thankfully BMEEA members were called upon to fix the work before too much damage was caused.

 A qualified and professional installer will always plan the installation, they understand how important it is to check behind every surface onto which equipment is going to be mounted to avoid situations like this.